souzamarcelo/AutoBQP/README.md

 To use AutoBQP, follow the steps below.

 1. [Download](https://github.com/souzamarcelo/AutoBQP/archive/master.zip) and unzip AutoBQP.
-2. Create a folder with the instances of the problem being solved.
+2. Create a directory with the instances of the problem being solved: `instances`.
    + See this example: [aac/instances/](aac/instances)
-3. Create a text file with each instance (file name) and arguments:
+3. Create a text file with each instance (file name) and arguments: `instances.txt`.
    + See this example: [aac/instances.txt](aac/instances.txt)
    + For example, in line `p3000-1.def --maximize 1 --format pgen --runtime 10`:
      + `p3000-1.def` is the instance file name;